incerta/schematox/README.md

 - **Small enough to read.** The whole library is ~1,200 lines of TypeScript — you can read it end to end instead of trusting a black box.
 The package ships `src` alongside `dist` for exactly this reason: `.d.ts`/`.js` source maps point at the real `.ts` files, so "go to definition" on `Infer<T>` lands on the actual conditional type, not tsc's compiled `.d.ts` — a few extra kB in the tarball so the type inference this library is built around stays as transparent from your editor as it is in this README.
 - **Either-style error handling.** `parse()` never throws.
 You always get `{ success, data, error }` back and decide what happens next.
 - **Branded primitives, first-class.** Nominal typing (`string & { __idFor: 'User' }`) is built in, not bolted on.
-- **[Standard Schema](https://standardschema.dev) compliant.** Works with any tool built against the shared validation interface used by Zod, Valibot, and others.
+- **[Standard Schema](https://standardschema.dev) compliant.** Works with any tool built against the shared validation interface used by Zod, Valibot, and others — including [Standard JSON Schema](https://standardschema.dev/json-schema), the companion spec for converting a schema to an actual JSON Schema document.
 - **100% test coverage, enforced.** Statements, branches, functions, and lines — every release is gated on it.

 ## Quick Start